Chammes-cyber/Portfolio/README.md

 # 👋 Welcome to **Chammes Cyber**

-Hi, I'm **Colin** — a passionate programmer and cybersecurity advocate.
+Hi, I'm **Colin**, a passionate programmer and cybersecurity advocate.
-This is my portfolio landing page where you’ll find my work, projects, and ways to connect 🚀
+This is my portfolio landing page where you’ll find my work, projects, and ways to connect

 ---